 Unlike Tesla’s sudden epiphany, the creation of the Decision Making Circuit was a gradual realization that unfolded over many months of deep contemplation.
 For some unknown reason, the concept of the impossible quantum particle, X, lingered in my mind.
 I would slowly examine it from every angle.
 Finally, one summer day in 1986, while I was sitting in the backyard, watching fence lizards chase a cricket, everything clicked.
 It wasn’t a frenzied epiphany like Tesla’s, but more like a gentle summertime rain shower.
 I realized that I didn’t need to create (or steal) X; Nature had already done it for me.

-The Eurika moment
+The Eureka moment

-I remember saying, “Damn...” and then began sketching the diagram you have seen, outlining the hierarchy of particle types.
+I remember saying, “Damn...” and then began sketching the diagram above, outlining the hierarchy of particle types.
 By the end of the day, I had completed it.
 By the next weekend, I had defined the operation of the P2 wavefunction and bounded its operation within the imaginary realm of particles.
 I realized I didn’t need to steal particle X from another universe.
 I didn’t even need to control the spin angular momentum of a common particle such as an electron.
 All I had to do was something we already knew how to do very well: modulate a waveform.
-After deconstruction, the now imaginary particles making up that waveform would retain any information I had put on it while it was complex.
+After deconstruction, the now imaginary waves making up that waveform would retain any information I had put on it while it was complex.
 Modulated imaginary waves travel at imaginary speeds.
 Of course, I didn’t know exactly what this meant.
 How would an imaginary wave present itself when I finally figured out a way to receive them?
 Would imaginary waves truly be instantaneous?
 I didn’t know, but I knew I would have a fine time finding out, for sure!

 The early years